ckoval7/pydigi/docs/examples/wefax.md

 # WEFAX User Guide

 WEFAX (Weather Facsimile) is a mode used to transmit images and text, particularly weather maps, satellite imagery, and weather bulletins.
-WEFAX transmits grayscale images using FM modulation.
+WEFAX transmits grayscale images using FM (Frequency Modulation).

 **New in pydigi:** WEFAX now supports **text-to-image rendering**, automatically converting text strings into formatted pages that are transmitted as images.
 This is perfect for weather bulletins, forecasts, and text-based reports.